jackrcole/multi-agent-algos/index.md

    - Example: Qie et al. (2019) applied MARL for coordinating multiple UAVs in search and rescue missions.

 5. **Human-Robot Interaction**:
-   - MARL is used to develop robots that can effectively collaborate with humans in shared workspaces.
+   - Robots that can effectively collaborate with humans in shared workspaces often use MARL.
    - Applications include assistive robotics, collaborative manufacturing, and service robots.
    - Example: Nikolaidis et al. (2017) used MARL to enable robots to adapt their behavior based on human preferences in collaborative tasks.

-These applications demonstrate the versatility of MARL in addressing complex robotics challenges that involve multiple agents, whether they are all robots or a mix of robots and humans.
-As MARL algorithms continue to advance, we can expect to see even more sophisticated and efficient multi-robot systems in various domains.

 ## (Time Permitting) In-Depth Exploration